jackiehjm/stx-docs/doc/source/deploy_install_guides/current/bare_metal_aio_simplex.rst

    OVS defined in the helm charts of stx-openstack manifest.

-   To deploy OVS-DPDK (OVS with the Data Plane Development Kit, which is supported only on bare metal hardware, run the following command:
+   To deploy OVS-DPDK (OVS with the Data Plane Development Kit, which is supported only on bare metal hardware), run the following command:

    ::